Itera/ada-django-kurs/__tasks__/part1/README.md

 recipe_list = Recipe.objects.all()
 ```

-Remember to import the model by putting the following on top of the file:
+:bulb: Remember to import the model by putting the following on top of the file:

 ```python
 from .models import Recipe